- VMware macOS Unlocker

 - Install VMware Tools

 macOS is a proprietary operating system that runs on Apple Macs.
 There are now many techniques you can use to install macOS on your Intel PC (Hackintosh).
-From Windows, you can use Clover Boot Disk to create macOS High Sierra bootable USB with just a few clicks.
+From Windows, you can use Clover Boot Disk to create macOS Mojave bootable USB with just a few clicks.
 But not all hardware is supported, and you also need to refer to a lot of documentation so that macOS can be installed and running on your computer.

 An easier way to experience macOS right on a computer running Windows or Linux is to install macOS on VMware Workstation.
 The advantage of this is that you will be familiar with the installation and use without affecting the settings on the computer.
 By using virtual machines, you can use macOS and Windows or Linux simultaneously.
 Using virtual disks ensures that all data on the real disks will not be affected.
 But I noticed running macOS on the VM is very slow, although I set it up to 4GB of RAM.